astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: int*,
    *default: 1*,
-   Binning factor of the detector
+   Binning factor of the detector, only used in the pyramid case, optionnal for pyramid

 .. option:: SpotFWHM

    **Optional**,
    *type: list of list of float*,
    *defaut: [[0.0, 0.0, 0.0]]*,
+   Not used
    High Order spot scale in mili arcsec.
 Why list of list and why three?

 .. option:: SpectralBandwidth